 Dividend income is recognised on a receivable basis on the date the shares are quoted ex-dividend.
-Distributions from property trusts and unit trusts are recognised as income in the Statement of Comprehensive Income when declared.
+Dividend income is presented gross of any non-recoverable foreign withholding tax which is recorded as an expense.

 Interest income and expenses are recognised in the Statement of Comprehensive Income for all financial instruments that are not held at fair value through profit or loss using the effective interest method.
-Interest income on assets held at fair value through profit or loss is included in the net gains/(losses) on financial instruments.
-Other changes in fair value for such instruments are recorded in accordance with the policies described in note 1(a).
+Interest income on assets held at fair value through profit or loss is recognised in the Statement of Comprehensive Income.

-All expenses including management fees are recognised on an accrual basis in the Statement of Comprehensive Income.
+All expenses including management fees and performance fees are recognised on an accrual basis in the Statement of Comprehensive Income.